cs3org/OCM-API/IETF-OCM.md

   Index](#signing-direction-index), [Appendix E: Navigation Index](#appendix-e-navigation-index), and companion diagrams under `diagrams/` in the OCM-API repository.
+* Rehaul of the Notification (formerly "Share Acceptance Notification") endpoint and payload, and adaptation of the IANA registries.
+The core notifications have now been fully spelled out, clarifying their scope.

 ## Version 06
 * Introduced IANA Registries for resource types, protocols, share